devtheJigyasa/jigyasanews.ai/README.md

 ---

-## Short Description
+## One‑Line Pitch

 **Arixion AI — Intelligence That Verifies.
-A verification‑first AI interface that prototypes how AI can filter digital noise into trustworthy, verifiable insights, built as a static HTML/CSS/JS experience.**[page:3]
+A focused, frontend‑only starter for building AI products that care about truth, not just output.**[page:3]